-The supervisor and, where applicable, the co-supervisor are ex officio members.
-At least one member must come from the academic body of the Faculty or School concerned.
+The supervisor and, where applicable, the co-supervisor are automatically members.
+In the event that the supervisor and any co-supervisor belong to a faculty or school other than the one awarding the degree, at least one member must belong to the academic body of the faculty or school awarding the degree.
 At least two members, chosen for their particular expertise in the subject of the thesis, must not be UMONS members.

 Article 16.
-No later than eight days before the submission of the thesis manuscript, the Thesis Advisory Committee shall deliver an opinion and, as suggested by the supervisor, propose the composition of the Examining Committee.
+No later than eight days before the thesis manuscript has been submitted to the Dean, the Thesis Advisory Committee shall deliver an opinion and, as suggested by the supervisor, propose the composition of the Examining Committee.
 The Faculty Board or the Faculty Committee approves or rejects this proposal.
 In the latter case, they shall designate another Examining Committee.